RevenueHunt/product-recommendation-quiz-for-woocommerce/README.txt

 Google Analytics, Mailchimp, Klaviyo, HubSpot, webhooks, and many more via [Zapier](https://zapier.com/ "Connect your apps and automate workflows")

-== See the app in action ==
+== See the plugin in action ==

-Explore how the app works in our [demo store](https://woo.revenuehunt.com/ "Demo Skincare Store with Quiz")
+Explore how the plugin works in our [demo store](https://woo.revenuehunt.com/ "Demo Skincare Store with Quiz")

 == Installation ==